 While some people often assume chow mein and chop suey are the same dishes, they are not equal and neither is their origin.

-For starters, chow mein is traditionally Chinese, and it has a specific recipe to follow that has been adapted in other countries.
+For starters, chow mein is traditionally Chinese food, and it has a specific recipe to follow that has been adapted in other countries.
 Chop suey, though, is Chinese-American in origin, and the original recipe doesn’t exist.

 Another key difference between these two dishes is their preparation method.
 As mentioned before, chow mein noodles are often steamed, then fried, and then covered in sauce, making them softer.